Oh the weather outside is frightful.

 And the requisite kitchen sink.

-And when you get them home, here’s some creative ideas on how to display them.
+And when you get them home, here are some creative ideas on how to display them.

 1. Milk glass